cyberbotics/webots/docs/guide/tutorial-6-4-wheels-robot.md

 ### Controller

 In the previous tutorials, you have learnt how to setup a feedback loop and how to read the distance sensor values.
-However, actuating the [RotationalMotor](../reference/rotationalmotor.md) nodes is new.
+However, actuating a [RotationalMotor](../reference/rotationalmotor.md) node is something new.
-The following note explain how to proceed.

 To program the rotational motors, the first step is to include the API module corresponding to the [RotationalMotor](../reference/rotationalmotor.md) node:

 ```c